 Composite materials use a curing light to harden the material, while amalgam material needs to be mixed and shaped before the material hardens from the exposure of air.

 As for indirect fillings such as inlays, onlays, crown, bridge and veneers.
 They are restoration that is created outside of the mouth and made in a dental lab.
 The fabrication of these indirect fillings requires the dentist to take a dental impression after the preparation of the tooth.
 A second visit is needed to cement the indirect filling back onto the tooth.

 In the meantime the patient will be given a temporary filling to protect that tooth.
 The cementation requires different bonding agents depending on the material used for the indirect filling.
 They can be made out of gold, ceramic, porcelain, alloys or porcelain fused metal (PFM).

 All of them have their advantages and weaknesses depending on the structure area of the tooth that needs to be restored.
-The dentist near Turramurra will be able to explain the advantages and weaknesses of the material if you do need an indirect filling.
+The dentist near Turramurra like the Hornsby Dental will be able to explain the advantages and weaknesses of the material if you do need an indirect filling.

 Another component for a restoration for deciduous teeth is that children’s mouths,which could be hard to keep their mouth open for long and keep all the moisture out.
 Hence glass ionomer cement (GIC) makes a good direct filling for children.
 It has a quick settling time that does not require a bonding agent to cement.

 GIC also contains fluoride that releases after being placed which is a great advantage for deciduous teeth to prevent carious lesions.
 Due to this great quality, dentists may also use GIC as a lining on the tooth as extra protection prior to the actual filling material.